Enhancing Inverse Problem Solutions with Accurate Surrogate Simulators and Promising Candidates: Experiments

 \subsection{Model size vs resimulation error}

 In this section, we investigate the impact of the surrogate simulator’s accuracy on the quality of the solutions to the inverse problems.
 To do this, we solved the inverse problem using three surrogate simulators (\textit{base}, \textit{medium}, and \textit{large}) and measured the loss of the forward model $\mathrm{L}_{\mathrm{FW loss}}$ and the true simulator $\mathrm{L}_{\mathrm{resim}}$.
-In this experiment, the mini-batch size was set to 2048.
-The number of optimization steps was 300, and the amount of data seen during optimization was $2048 \times 300$ for both the NA and NeuLag methods.
-In all experiments, the projector networks $g$ were the same and consisted of fully connected layers with layer normalization~\cite{ba2016layer} and skip connections.
+In this experiment, the batch size was set to 2048.
+The number of optimization steps was 300.
+Both the NA and NeuLag methods processed a batch size consisting of 2048 solution candidates during each optimization step.
+Note that both methods collectively processed a total of 2048 $\times$ 300 solution candidates throughout the optimization.
+In all experiments, the projector networks $g$ were the same and consisted of fully connected layers with layer normalization\cite{ba2016layer} and skip connections.
 The number of solution candidates optimized simultaneously was 2048 for the NA method and 8192 for the NeuLag method.
 The NA method could only optimize that batch size of candidate solutions simultaneously.
-However, as explained in Section 3, the NeuLag method focuses computational resources on promising solution candidates, allowing us to handle many solution candidates with the same computational resources.
+However, as explained in Section 3, the NeuLag method focuses computational resources on promising solution candidates, allowing us to handle many solution candidates with the same computational resources and memory sizes.

 The qualitative results of the NeuLag method are shown in Fig.~\ref{fgr:acc_vs_inv_neulag}.
 The quantitative evaluation results are listed in Table \ref{tbl:surrogate_vs_inv_acc}.
 As displayed in Fig.~\ref{fgr:acc_vs_inv_neulag}, the upper bounds of the inverse-problem solution quality (lower bound on the resimulation error $\mathrm{L}_{\mathrm{resim}}$) are located around the validation loss of each surrogate simulator, similar to NA method (Fig.~\ref{fgr:acc_vs_inv}).
 Although the number of plotted data points is same in both Fig.~\ref{fgr:acc_vs_inv} and Fig.~\ref{fgr:acc_vs_inv_neulag}, Fig.~\ref{fgr:acc_vs_inv_neulag} appears to have fewer data points.
 This is because the NeuLag method branches out a single candidate solution into multiple solutions; thus, the solutions converge at similar locations, and the data points overlap.
 Additionally, Table \ref{tbl:surrogate_vs_inv_acc} shows that the solution quality improved with the accuracy of the surrogate simulator.
 Therefore, the accuracy of the surrogate simulator significantly affects the accuracy of the inverse problem.